Viacom (1952–2005)

+At the time of its split, Viacom's assets included the CBS and UPN broadcast networks, the Paramount Pictures film and television studio, local radio station operator CBS Radio, cable channels such as MTV, Nickelodeon, Comedy Central, BET, and Showtime, outdoor media operator Viacom Outdoor, television production and distribution firm King World Productions, and book publisher Simon & Schuster.
+It also owned its IP holding subsidiary Viacom International and brand licensor Westinghouse Licensing Corporation.

-In 1999, Viacom acquired the parent company of CBS, the former Westinghouse Electric Corporation, which had been renamed CBS Corporation in 1997.
-Viacom was split into the second CBS Corporation and Viacom incarnations, and ceased operations in 2005.
-The spin-off was structured so that CBS Corporation would be the legal successor to the first Viacom, with the second Viacom being an entirely separated company.
+In 2000, Viacom acquired the parent company of CBS, the former Westinghouse Electric Corporation, which had been renamed CBS Corporation in 1997.
+Viacom was split into the second incarnations of CBS Corporation and Viacom on December 31, 2005, which both being controlled by National Amusements; the split was structured with the second CBS Corporation being the original Viacom's legal successor, and the second Viacom being an entirely new company.
 The two companies eventually re-merged in 2019, leading to the formation of ViacomCBS, now known as Paramount Global.
+In August 2025, Paramount and National Amusements merged with Skydance Media to form Paramount Skydance Corporation.

 History

 Viacom originated on March 16, 1952 — when CBS founded its broadcast syndication division, CBS Television Film Sales.
 It renamed as CBS Films in October 1958.
 On December 1, 1967, it again renamed as CBS Enterprises Inc..
-On July 6, 1970, it announced that CBS Enterprises would be spin out from its parent company, and the same month the division was incorporated as Viacom, and spun off on January 1, 1971, amid new FCC rules forbidding television networks from owning syndication companies (the rules were later repealed).
+On July 6, 1970, it announced that CBS Enterprises would be spun out from its parent company, and the same month the division was incorporated as Viacom, and spun off on January 1, 1971, amid new FCC rules forbidding television networks from owning syndication companies (the rules were later repealed).

+Viacom expanded its activities throughout the decade with a launch of a production unit, and later acquired the rights to various features from various studios.

-In addition to CBS TV series syndication rights, Viacom also held cable systems with 90,000 cable subscribers, at that time the largest in the US.
-In 1976, Viacom started Showtime, a pay movie channel, with Warner-Amex taking a half-share ownership.
+In addition to CBS television series syndication rights, Viacom also held cable systems with 90,000 cable subscribers, at that time the largest in the United States.
+In 1976, Viacom launched Showtime, a pay movie channel, with Warner-Amex taking a half-share ownership.
 The company went into original programming production starting in the late 1970s until the early 1980s with middling results.
+The company expanded in 1977 to launch a unit for program acquisitions and prime-time network programming.